ismailer7/imedia24-backend-challenge/README.md

 ./gradlew build
 ```

-5- After the build is finish a jar is created inside ./build/libs/imedia24-backend-challenge.jar
+5- After the build is finish an artifact is created under ./build/libs/imedia24-backend-challenge.jar
-so let's create an image for this app for local environment.
+so let's create an image for this app to run it against local environment.

 ```bash
 docker build --build-arg ENVIRONMENT=local -t imedia24-backend-challenge .